dsv1233/project-screenshots/README.md

 **Section 2: -**

-**Task 1** - Using Angular recreate the form structure as shown in below attached screenshot.
+**Task 1** - Using Angular recreate the form structures in SMARTShip application by the company - Alpha Ori Technologies (as shown in screenshots below).
 Both the screenshot should be on the same page, where certain sections of the page is changed when drop-down value is changed from “12334” to “NEW WESSEL”.

 ![image](https://user-images.githubusercontent.com/107001929/188276063-81b95339-5776-4211-b113-2c1c3df2c5e8.png)